sketchpunklabs/ossos/README.md

   * **Thoughs** :
     * Would like a female with detachable cat ears & tail
     * Prefer stylized designs ( Really digging the Art Direction of Arcane )
-    * Just a base mesh, doesn't need to be skinned or textured
+    * Just a base mesh, does not need to be skinned or textured

 * `Collection of Mobility Animations`
   * **Purpose** : Less data overall if not baked which gives me a chance to experiment with different interpolations for animation beyond just linear / cubic.
 Would be a nice thing to have for the community to use as a starting point for their projects.